someobserver/recurgence/README.md

 ## For AI Safety Researchers

-RFT is a rigorous mathematical framework for understanding how meaning stabilizes and propagates in recursive systems, it has applications in:
+RFT is a mathematical framework for understanding how meaning stabilizes and propagates in recursive systems, with applications in:

 - **Alignment**: Early prediction and prevention of pathological behaviors in coupled systems
 - **Behavioral Evaluation**: Mathematical signatures to detect approaching instability